solarissmoke/php-dmarc/README.md

 		$parser = new Solaris\DmarcAggregateParser( 'dbhost', 'dbuser', 'dbpass', 'dbname' );
 		$parser->parse( array( 'report-file-1.xml', 'report-file-2.xml', 'report-file-3.xml' ) );

-    You can supply either XML files or ZIP files.
-It is assumed that each ZIP file contains only one report.
+    You can supply either XML files or ZIP/GZIP files.
+It is assumed that each ZIP/GZIP file contains only one report.

 - Knock your self out analysing the data.